hyperledger-archives/composer/packages/composer-playground/README.md

 # Composer-Playground
-The UI for Fabric Composer
+The UI for Hyperledger Composer

 Check that the versions of